 Finally, while children have been less affected by COVID-19, children can be infected with the virus that causes COVID-19, and some children develop severe illness.
 Children with underlying medical conditions are at increased risk for severe illness.
-Current evidence on which underlying medical conditions in children are associated with increased risk is limited.5
+Current evidence on which underlying medical conditions in children are associated with increased risk is limited, but the CDC has identified certain scenarios that may result in increased risk for severe illness.6